 - Inexpensive.
 By far the cheapest priced brand we've tested this year.
-Most of them can be had for under $500.
+Most of them can be found for under $500.

 - Great Smart OS.
-All TCL TVs use Roku TV.
-Roku is Intuitive, snappy, fully featured and has all the apps most people want.
+All TCL smart TVs use Roku TV.
+Roku is intuitive, snappy, fully featured and has all the apps most people want.

 - Not very bright.
 All the TCL TVs we've tested have below average brightness measurements.
 Not unusable, but might not be enjoyable in brighter environments.

 - Below average viewing angle.
 Even compared to other "small viewing angle" TVs, TCL TVs tend to perform worse.